SPF-OST/optihood/docs/guide/energy_system_component_models.rst

 algorithm of Scipy [3] in Python.

+Table 1: Parameters, inputs and outputs of heat pump model.
 .. image:: ./resources/HP_model_param.png
       :width: 800
       :alt: HP_model_param

 Polynomial fit analysis for heat pump model

 .. image:: ./resources/R410A-predict-Cop-1.png
       :width: 800
       :alt: R410A-predict-Cop
+Figure 1: Typical coefficient of performance map (COP) for a R410A heat pump obtained using the two equations above.

 .. figure:: ./resources/R410A-Qcond-1.png
    :width: 400
    :alt: R410A-Qcond
+Figure 2: Differences between experimental and fitted data using the full polynomial formulation from the two equations above for condenser heat.

 .. figure:: ./resources/R410A-COP-1.png
    :width: 400
    :alt: R410A-COP
+Figure 3: Differences between experimental and fitted data using the full polynomial formulation from the two equations above for coefficient of performance (COP).

 However, this model is non-linear.
 A way to overcome the non-linearity would be to fix the $\bar{T}_{c,out}$ to 35 °C and 65 °C, respectively, for space heating (SH) and domestic hot water (DHW).
 Thus we would use for example: